Fiat Chrysler and Foxconn plan push into Chinese electric car market

 Foxconn also has invested in Chinese battery giant CATL and a variety of other mostly Chinese transportation tech start-ups.

-Reporting by Giulio Piovaccari in Milan; Additional reporting by Paul Lienert in Detroit; Editing by Alex Richardson and Emelia Sithole-Matarise
+Reporting by Giulio Piovaccari in Milan; Additional reporting by Paul Lienert in Detroit; Editing by Alex Richardson/Emelia Sithole-Matarise/Louise Heavens